dthigpen/dtcraft-datapacks/unittest/README.md

 ## Installation

-1. Use Latern Load to load this datapack.
+1. Use Lantern Load to load this datapack.

 ## Examples
 Create a named test suite for grouping test cases and cleanly outputing the results.